 Instagram In Feed Native Advertising

-Boasting the same targeting options as Facebook and similar formatting options, anyone using Instagram’s tools will feel at home if they’ve run just a handful of Facebook ad campaigns.
+Boasting the same targeting options like Facebook and similar formatting options, anyone using Instagram’s tools will feel at home if they’ve run just a handful of Facebook ad campaigns.

 Top Tip: Consider users when designing the type of advertising inventory in your app.
 In the case of Instagram, users expect strong graphical content, so the rule should be to match the UI of the ad space to user expectations.